cypress-io/cypress-documentation/content/guides/getting-started/styling-components.md

 ## Component Support File

-When you first load a component or end-to-end spec file, it will first load something called a supportFile.
+When you load a component or end-to-end spec file, it will first load something called a supportFile.
 By default, this is created for you during first-time setup of Cypress Component Testing and is located at `cypress/support/component.js`.
-This file gives you the opportunity to setup your spec's environment.
+This file gives you the opportunity to set up your spec's environment.

-For component specs, you use this file to setup page-level concerns that would usually exist by the time you mount the component.
+For component specs, you use this file to set up page-level concerns that would usually exist by the time you mount the component.
 Some examples include:

-1. Run-time JavaScript code (State Management, Routers, UI Libraries)
+1. Run-time JavaScript code (state management, routers, UI libraries)
-2. Global Styles (Style Resets, Tailwind)
+2. Global styles (style resets, Tailwind)

 As a rule, your Component Support File should look **very similar** to your application's `main.js` and `main.css` files.